“I’m just getting started, and I want to get my name out there… but how?”

 Welk’s Lawn Care opened in 2012 in West Fargo, North Dakota.
 Owner-operator Eric Welk began wrapping his fleet during his second year of business.

-He believes that his wrapped trucks are one of his top three most effective marketing tactics.
+He believes that his wrapped trucks are one of his top 3 most effective marketing tactics.

 Is Your Truck Your Best Salesperson?